Lucid Air: Powertrain

-Lucid Motors uses lithium-ion battery cells sourced from LG Chem to supply the Air's primary powertrain.
+In February 2020, Lucid Motors announced a partnership with LG Chem through which the latter company would provide battery cells for the Lucid Air sedan through 2023.

+In December 13, 2022 – Panasonic Energy Co., Ltd., and Lucid Group, Inc. announced they had entered into multi-year agreements to supply batteries for Lucid’s award-winning luxury electric vehicle.

-The entry level Air Pure will be equipped with a 88 kWh battery with rear wheel drive, capable of producing 430 hp, 600 Nm of torque and 406 miles of range.
-The Air Dream Edition Range will have a 112 kWh battery pack which will provide an estimated 520 miles of EPA range.
-The Air Dream Edition Performance will have a combined output of 1,111 hp and will be able to accelerate from 0–60 mph in 2.5 seconds.
+The entry level Air Pure will be equipped with a 88-kWh battery with rear wheel drive, capable of producing 430 hp, 600 Nm of torque and 406 miles of range.
+The Air Dream Edition Range will had a 112 kWh battery pack which will provide an estimated 520 miles of EPA range.
+The Air Dream Edition Performance will had a combined output of 1,111 hp and will be able to accelerate from 0–60 mph in 2.5 seconds.
 In their most recent performance test, it achieved a top speed of 235 mph.